toralf/torutils/README-nftables.md

 5. accept the connection attempt

 The ruleset applies to each defined [OR address, OR port] pair.

-¹ _source_ is a single ip address for IPv4 and a /64 network for IPv6 per default.
+¹ Per default the _source_ is a IPv4 address or a /64 IPv6 respectively.

 ² Values were discussed in [ticket 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146).

-³ No overblocking even if either the _source_ and/or the local system have a couple of reboots in a short time
+³ No overblocking even if the _source_ and/or the local system are rebooted few times in a row

 ### Avoid abuse complaints / server blocking